ozanggnr/Data-Analysis-of-Chess/README.md

 # Data-Analysis-of-Chess-
-Old Project That Our Team Analyzed Chess Datas in R
+Old Project That Our Team Analyzed Chess Data in R (2023)